lukeocodes/guys-bot/GLITCH_README.md

 ## Update Your Request URL

-Head over to your Slack app's Event Subscription page (https://api.slack.com/apps/YOUR_APP_ID/event-subscriptions?) and update your request URL to be `https://<your-glitch-project>.glitch.me/slack/events`.
+Once configured, head over to your Slack app's Event Subscription page (https://api.slack.com/apps/YOUR_APP_ID/event-subscriptions?) and update your request URL to be `https://<your-glitch-project>.glitch.me/slack/events`.

 ## Logo